charming-art/terminal/README.md

 Charming is a creative coding language designed for **Character Terminal Art Programming**.

-It currently written in Python and provides Processing-like APIs, which aims to help artists, designers, educators, beginners, and anyone else to easily create:
+It currently written in Python and provides Processing-like APIs, which aims to help artists, designers, educators, beginners, and anyone else to easily create following visual effects in terminal.

 - ASCII Art Animation
 - Character-Style Generative Art